Trump adds legal heavyweights Starr, Dershowitz to impeachment team

 A pivotal event in the Ukraine matter was Trump’s firing of Marie Yovanovitch last year as U.S. ambassador in Kiev, a move encouraged by Giuliani, who was pressing Ukraine to investigate Biden.

+“I suspect that much of what’s been reported will ultimately prove wrong, but our obligation, my obligation as secretary of state, is to make sure that we evaluate, investigate,” Pompeo said.

-(Reporting by Susan Heavey, Karen Freifeld and Tim Ahmann; Writing by Will Dunham; Editing by Alistair Bell)
+(Reporting by Susan Heavey, Karen Freifeld and Tim Ahmann; Additional reporting by Makini Brice; Writing by Will Dunham; Editing by Alistair Bell and Sonya Hepinstall)